 The art style in Breath of the Wild is among some of the best I’ve seen for a Zelda title, add in character design that is easily the best the series offers.

 Speaking to the NPCs in Breath of the Wild often brings some hilarious results, many of the people who populate the land of Hyrule are quirky and have the general Zelda goofiness to them.
 Many of these characters have something to offer Link, some provide a clue to a shrine, while others charm you with their personality, the staples of a Zelda adventure are here, they just show up in new ways.

 The biggest issue faced during my time with Breath of the Wild has been framerate issues.
 Performance dips when docked.
 Digital Foundry notes that this is most likely due to the game being 720p undocked but set to 900p when docked and on the TV, the bump in pixel density causing the CPU and GPU to take away power from the processor cores.
 This in no way makes Breath of the Wild unplayable but it certainly detracts from the experience.

 The Legend of Zelda: Breath of the Wild is a stunning game and serving as a launch title for the newly released Nintendo Switch will help sell tons of units.
-That said, this isn’t an ordinary Zelda title, it’s something else, something more and it’s the first in twenty years that Nintendo has brought a game that respect your time and rewards you for being open minded.
+That said, this isn’t an ordinary Zelda title, it’s something else, something more and it’s the first in 20 years that Nintendo has brought a game that respects your time and rewards you for being open-minded.

-By creating a masterclass entry featuring a smart open world with new and thoughtful challenges is something that is respective of a player’s time and energy.
+Creating a masterclass featuring a smart open world with new and thoughtful challenges is something that is respectful of a player’s time and energy.
 Nintendo has once more proven that with the right amount of time, what’s old can be new once more.
 There is much left to do in my time in Hyrule so please excuse me as I return to explore every inch of Hyrule.